denisrpriebe/Handshake/README.md

 The `handshake:make:module` command accepts two arguments. `Namespace` is your vendor name and `Module` is the name of your module.

 For example, `php bin/magento handshake:make:module Acme Forum`.
+This will create a new module in `app/code/Acme/Forum`.

 ### Migrations